Comprehensive profile of all mutations present in the exome

 - Discovery of structural variants, novel and common genomic alterations

 - Comparison of exomes from tissue biopsy and liquid biopsy samples

 - Selection of mutations for further analysis

 GATCLIQUID ONCOEXOME can be used for clinical applications such as the following:

 The product is available for research use only (RUO).

 1. What kind of samples can be processed with GATCLIQUID ONCOEXOME?

-For ONCOEXOME, we accept fresh or retained plasma samples.
+For ONCOEXOME, we accept fresh or retained plasma samples as well as already isolated cell-free DNA.
 Please refer to our GATCLIQUID sample preparation sheet (see "Files").
 The ctDNA is extracted from the blood plasma fraction.

 For starting material such as DNA isolated from FFPE and tissue samples, please refer to our product INVIEW HUMAN EXOME.